-For 44 years, Gatlinburg has kicked off the holiday with the first Independence Parade in the Nation stepping off at 12:01 a.m. on July 4.
+For over 45 years, Gatlinburg has kicked off the holiday with the first Independence Parade in the Nation stepping off at 12:01 a.m. on July 4.
 Stretching more than a mile, the parade route begins at Baskins Creek Bypass on East Parkway, turning south onto Parkway at traffic light #3 and traveling the length of downtown to traffic light #10 at Ski Mountain Road.
-Parade goers are encouraged to arrive early on Wednesday, July 3 in order to secure the perfect viewing area along the parade route.
+Parade goers are encouraged to arrive early on Monday, July 3rd in order to secure the perfect viewing area along the parade route.

 Gatlinburg’s Fourth of July celebrations will come to a close at 10:00 p.m. on July 4th when visitors will enjoy the spectacular 20-minute fireworks display in the heart of downtown, with the best viewing areas around traffic lights #3 and #5.

-In addition to the 4th of July events, the streets of Gatlinburg are filled with Appalachian music from Smoky Mountain Tunes and Tales every night through August 11.
-The City offers free Parkway Trolley service, spanning the full length of the Parkway, daily through August 11 from 10 a.m. to 10 p.m.
+In addition to the 4th of July events, the streets of Gatlinburg are filled with Appalachian music from Smoky Mountain Tunes and Tales.
+The City offers free Parkway Trolley service, spanning the full length of the Parkway, daily from 10 a.m. to 10 p.m.

 July 4th In Pigeon Forge | 2023 Events

 July 4th in Pigeon Forge and Gatlinburg is a day packed with fun activities the whole family will enjoy.
 It's a great time of year to plan your summer vacation.
 Don't miss these incredible events happ...Read This Post